nkcoder/nkcoder.github.io/content/posts/java/vavr_brings_fp_to_java.md

 ## Functional programming concepts

-**Side effects**: common side effects are changing objects or variables in place, printing to the console, writing to a log file or to a database.
-Side-effects are considered harmful if they affect the semantics of our program in an undesirable way.
+**Side effects**: a side effect is something a function does aside from simply returning a result.
+Examples of side effects include modifying a field on an object, throwing an exception, and accessing the network or file system.

 **Referential transparent**: a function, or more generally an expression, is called referentially transparent if a call can be replaced by its value without affecting the behavior of the program.
 Simply spoken, given the same input the output is always the same.

 **Pure function**: a function is called pure if all expressions involved are referentially transparent.
-Easy to reason about, test and debug.
-The key to a better Java is to use immutable values paired with referentially transparent functions.
+Pure functions are easy to reason about, test and debug.

 **Partial function**: A partial function from X to Y is a function f: X′ → Y, for some subset X′ of X. It generalizes the concept of a function f: X → Y by not forcing f to map every element of X to an element of Y. That means a partial function works properly only for some input values.
 If the function is called with a disallowed input value, it will typically throw an exception.